-Harston Parish Council meets the first Thursday of every month in the pavilion on the recreation ground @ 7.30pm.
+Harston Parish Council currently meets the first Thursday of every month at the Parish Church at 7.30pm.

-In the meantime, if you require any information, please contact the parish clerk on contact the clerk.
+In the meantime, if you require any information, please contact the parish clerk on 01353 664632 or email the clerk.

 Parish councils are statutory bodies.
-Members are volunteers in the main elected for a term of four years (but there are sometimes one or two who are co-opted to fill casual vacancies) and councils are funded principally by an annual precept.
+Members are elected for a term of four years (but there are sometimes one or two who are co-opted to fill casual vacancies) and councils are funded principally by an annual precept.